syncfusion-content/wpf-docs/wpf/PivotGrid/Resizing-the-PivotGrid-to-fit-its-content.md

 documentation: ug
 ---

-# Resizing the PivotGrid to fit its content
+# Re-size To Fit

-PivotGrid provides support for resizing the grid to fit its content while group expanding and collapsing the groups.
-The grid will be resized after refreshing the page.
+PivotGrid provides support for re-sizing the Grid to fit its content while expanding and collapsing the groups.
+The Grid will be resized after refreshing the page.

-Property

-* **ResizePivotGridToFit** - Resizes the PivotGrid according to the content of the grid.

-## Defining the property in PivotGrid

-The **ResizePivotGridToFit** property can be defined both in *XAML* and *Code-Behind*.
+The `ResizePivotGridToFit` property is used for this requirement and it can be defined in both *XAML* and *Code-behind*.

-If through **XAML**, please refer the below code snippet.
+If through *XAML*, please refer the below code sample.

 {% highlight xaml %}